dorogoy/sfMultipleImageUploadPlugin/README.markdown

 	$ php symfony cc

-Enable the gallery and photos module in the backend (or whatever you named it).
+Enable the gallery and photos module in you settings.yml of the backend.
+Ex: /apps/backend/config/settings.yml

-	/apps/backend/settings.yml

-You have to enter if it doesn't already exist this line
+You have to enter these lines if they doesn't already exist:

 	all:
 	  .settings:
 	    enabled_modules: [gallery, photos]

-If it does exists, you just have to add in the list the gallery module like below :
+If they do exists, you just have to add in the list the gallery module like below :

   all:
 	  .settings:
 	    enabled_modules: [myOthersModule, gallery, photos]

-You can now access to the gallery and get its awesome functionnalities.
+You can now access the gallery through the backend.
-The plugin use an extern library (GD is set by default but you can totally use imagemagick instead) in order to save your photos in 4 widths {50px, 150px, 300px, orignal size} and copy the thumbnail in the /uploads/gallery/thumbnail directory, automatically created if your upload directory, defined by the symfony configuration sf_upload_dir is different that the default one (/upload), you juste have to create the "thumbnail" dir in the correct directory.
+The plugin use an external library (GD is set by default but you can use imagemagick instead) in order to save the thumbnail (50px width) and copy the thumbnail in the /uploads/gallery/thumbnail directory, automatically created if your upload directory, defined by the symfony configuration sf_upload_dir is different than the default one (/upload), you just have to create the "thumbnail" dir in the correct directory.

-[TO-DO: Add explanation about attaching a gallery to another module]